joinpursuit/Pursuit-Core-iOS-Unit6-CTA-FellowBloggerV2/README.md

 ## Extra Credit Checklist

-- [ ] user can like a blog and view in a favorites tab
+- [ ] user can like a blog and view in a likes view
 - [ ] user can share a blog
 - [ ] user can comment on a blog (see database schema for document fields)
 - [ ] user can view comments of a blog